Succeed At Handstand !

 Another type of Handstand that I will quickly address and that will concern you even more if you do Street Workout, is the one on parallel bars.

 In my opinion, it is easier to achieve than on the ground because of the hand position which will allow you to use even more force to counterbalance backwards, but also forwards.

-When placing your hands on the bars, you don't want to break your wrists in either direction, but rather look to put the bar a little diagonally in your palm, so as to maximize contact with your hand and therefore stability.
+To place your hands on the bars, you don't want to break your wrists in either direction, but rather aim to put the bar a little diagonally in your palm, so as to maximize contact with your hand and therefore stability.